saivamsikaruturi/vamsilabs-dev-notes-main/docs/java/Java Basics.md

 -  if the hashcodes are same then equals method will be called , as we have not overridden equals method.
 Object class equal method compares the references and the references will be different , so it returns false , which results duplicates.

-## SERIALIZATION and DESERELIZATION , EXTERNALIZATION
+## SERIALIZATION and DESERIALIZATION , EXTERNALIZATION

  *  Serialization is the conversion of a Java Object into a static stream(sequence) of bytes, which we can then save to a database or transfer over a network.